-- Complete the Visitor Application Form.
-Once our staff member agrees to host you, please fill in the Application Form.
+- Once our staff member agrees to host you, please complete the Visitor Form as follows:

-- If you are an academic visitor (non-student) please download the Academic Visitor Application Form or Academic Visitor Application Form for Virtual Visits and email it to the coordinator and Nicki Robinson.
+- If you are an academic visitor (non-student), please download the Academic Visitor Form (Non-Student) or Academic Visitor Form for Online Visits (Non-Student) and email it to the coordinator and Nicki Robinson.

-- If you are a student visitor please download the Student Visitor Application Form and email it to the coordinator and Dana Allen.
+- If you are a student visitor, please download the Student Visitor Form and email it to the coordinator and Nicki Robinson.

 - Note that the Visitor Programme may not be able to provide all of the requested resources and support.
-Visitors may be eligible to claim their UK expenses, including travel, accommodation and meals from the Department’s visitor fund.
-In order to qualify for this, an advertised seminar is required and has to be given by the visitor during their stay.
+In order to qualify for eligibility to claim UK expenses (such as travel, accommodation and meals) from the Department’s visitor fund, the visitor is required to give an advertised seminar during his or her stay.

 - We strongly recommend that visitors have their own funding to support their visit.
 In case additional funding is needed, your host (our staff member) is encouraged to investigate other potential sources of funding before approaching the Coordinator with a specific request.
-This applies particularly to the Distinguished and Sabbatical Visitors.
 Useful sources include:

-For information about presenting a seminar during your visit, please be aware of the University of Reading External Speaker Policy including a code of conduct.
-There is also some information for speakers relating to our main Departmental Seminar programme which may be useful.
+For information about presenting a seminar during your visit, please be aware of the University of Reading’s External Speaker Policy, which includes a code of conduct.
+There is also some Information for SMPCS Seminar Speakers relating to our Departmental Seminar programme.

-If you have any questions, please contact Dana Allen (for student visitors) or Nicki Robinson (for academic visitors) or the Visitor Programme Coordinator, Dr Miguel Teixeira.
+If you have any questions, please contact the Visitor Programme Administrator, Nicki Robinson, or the Visitor Programme Coordinator, Dr. Miguel Teixeira.
 The Coordinator, who oversees the Visitor Programme, is responsible for funds allocation to support visits at the discretion of the Research Committee.